Mackinac Island: Nature

 Mackinac Island contains a wide variety of terrain, including fields, marshes, bogs, coastline, boreal forest, and limestone formations.
 The environment is legally preserved on the island by the State Historic Park designation.
 About half of the shoreline and adjacent waters off Mackinac Island, including the harbor (Haldimand Bay) and the southern and western shore from Mission Point to Pointe aux Pins, is protected as part of the Straits of Mackinac Shipwreck Preserve, a state marine park.

 As it is separated from the mainland by 3 miles (4.8 km) of water, few large mammals inhabit the island, except those that traverse the ice during the winter months.
 Rabbits, fox, raccoons, otters, mink, gray and red squirrels, and chipmunks are all common, as are the occasional beaver and coyote.
 Bats are abundant on the island, as it has numerous caves that serve as dwellings for them and a large insect population for the bats to prey on.

 The island is frequented by migratory birds on their trips between their summer and winter habitats, as it lies on a major migration route.
 Eagles and hawks are abundant in April and May, while smaller birds such as yellow warblers, American redstart, and indigo bunting are more common in early summer.
 Near the shoreline, gulls, herons, geese, and loons are common.
 Owls, including snowy owls and great grey owls, come to the island from the Arctic to hunt in the warmer climate.
 Other birds, such as chickadees, cardinals, blue jays, and woodpeckers, live on the island year-round.
 Toads have also been found.

 Mackinac Island contains over 600 species of vascular plants.
 Flowering plants and wildflowers are abundant, including trillium, lady slippers, forget-me-nots, violets, trout lily, spring beauty, hepatica, buttercups, and hawkweeds in the forests and orchids, fringed gentian, butter-and-eggs, and jack-in-the-pulpit along the shoreline.
 The island's forests are home to many varieties of trees, such as maple, birch, elm, cedar, pine, and spruce.

 Media

 The island's newspaper is the Mackinac Island Town Crier.
 It has been owned and operated by Wesley H. Maurer Sr. and his family since 1957 as training for journalism.
 It is published weekly from May through September and monthly during the rest of the year.

 Transportation

 The island can be reached by private boat, by ferry, by small aircraft and, in the winter, by snowmobile over an ice bridge.
 The airport has a 3500 ft paved runway, and daily charter air service from the mainland is available.
-In the summer tourist season, ferry service is available from Shepler's Ferry and Star Line Ferry to shuttle visitors to the island from St. Ignace and Mackinaw City.
+In the summer tourist season, ferry service is available from Shepler's Ferry and Mackinac Island Ferry Company (formerly Star Line) to shuttle visitors to the island from St. Ignace and Mackinaw City.